Our UK Council has overall responsibility for setting strategy and making key decisions about policy.

 Any RCGP member or fellow can stand for election in the national ballot.
 To get on the ballot paper, you need to be proposed and seconded by two other members of RCGP.

 Details of the election process are set out in the RCGP ordinances and other constitutional documents.
-To find out more about standing for Council, contact email@example.com
+To find out more, and to obtain an application pack, contact firstname.lastname@example.org

 RCGP Council elections: Faculty representatives